Product Image

 Gonalia®

-of Hormone Activity
+of Hormonal Activity

 What is it?

-• Mild signs of Hyperandrogenism
+• Mild signs of hyperandrogenism (associated with PCOS)

 When to use Gonalia®